 - All the devices connected within the ring topology are members of the same redundancy domain. - One device in the ring is acting as redundancy manager. - All other devices in the ring are redundancy clients.

-Non MRP-compliant devices can be connected to the ring via a SCALANCE X switch or via a PC with a CP 1616.
+Non MRP-compliant devices can be connected to the ring via a SCALANCE X switch or via a PC with a CP capable of MRP.